 Now, alter the ALIAS or A/AAAA records for your domain.

-To comply with terms of service of the certificate authorities, this service only acquires certificates for domains it has a published site for, regardless of the DNS settings or HTTP headers.
-This means that the site cannot be published for the first time using its own https:// URL.
-However, the steps described above also work around this issue.
+To comply with the terms of service of the TLS certificate authorities (such as Let's Encrypt and ZeroSSL), this service only acquires certificates for domains it has a published site for, regardless of the DNS settings or HTTP headers.
+This means that the site cannot be published using its own https:// URL yet.
+Instead, use the following Curl command (or its equivalent) to publish your site for the first time:

 It is a great crested grebe!
 Original photo © Bengt Nyman, CC BY-SA 4.0.